gayatrig19/the-quest-adventures-game/README.md

 - Here user is prompted whether he wants to start the game, based on choices the game proceeds.
 If user has entered 'no' he is encouraged to play the game by providing a suitable feedback.
 - The user can add their name to give them a personalised welcome to the game.
-The user's name is further used in the game story for providing player with a more personalized experience.
+The user's name is further used in the game story for providing player with a more engaging atmosphere.

 ![start_game_image](assets/start_game_image.png)